 - Governance - One of the advantages of the vendor-system is that it allows a greater level of governance over the model, with decisions being made about what might be a productive input and also to make sure that best practice is observed.
 This should be a defining feature of the new system.

 - Sharing - Best practice can be broadcast across various, relevant teams using multi-user tools, for both development and production, inside a secure and managed environment that generates clear audit trails.
 This promotes accuracy and efficiency.

 And there is a final criterion which might not be at the top of the shopping list when it comes to features, but which can help reduce disruption to the business and maintain continuity.

 - Migration - The solution should use industry standard data formats and coding languages in its custom calculations to reduce migration time.
 Most of the migration should ideally be completed using internal resources and the provider should offer training and advisory support to enable the teams to take advantage of any new features of the product.

 These four criteria are not exhaustive, but they make an important outline to evaluate any solutions which promise to change the way modelling is conducted.
 While they may lack the excitement of men in fatigues abseiling down a building or speeding doctors in white coats, they still have the potential to transform the way that one of the most important parts of your business works and help position you to identify and leverage future opportunities.

-Eddy Trivedi is the Product Manager with our Investment, Risk and Reinsurance practice with particular expertise in applying software solutions to complex business problems.
+Eddy Trivedi is the Regional Product Leader for Life Financial Modelling in the US with particular expertise in applying software solutions to complex business problems.